Dustin Hoffman: 1967–1969: The Graduate and breakthrough

-John Schlesinger, who would direct Midnight Cowboy and was seeking lead actors, held that same impression.
+John Schlesinger, who would direct Midnight Cowboy and was seeking Hoffman lead actors, held that same impression.
 Hoffman's performance as a button-down college graduate and track star was so convincing to Schlesinger, "he seemed unable to comprehend the fact that he was acting", notes Biskind.
 To help the director, whom he had never met, overcome that false impression, Hoffman met him in Times Square dressed as a homeless person, wearing a dirty raincoat, his hair slicked back and with an unshaven face.
 Schlesinger was sold, admitting, "I've only seen you in the context of The Graduate, but you'll do quite well."
 Midnight Cowboy premiered in theaters across the United States in May 1969.
 For his acting, Hoffman received his second Oscar nomination and the film won Best Picture.
-In 1994 the film was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the United States National Film Registry.
+In 1994, Hoffman described the film which was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the United States National Film Registry.
 Biskind considers Hoffman's acting a major accomplishment:

 Midnight Cowboy makes us a gift of one of the landmark performances of movie history: Dustin Hoffman's Ratso Rizzo, with Jon Voight's Joe Buck a close second.
 From a cesspool of dark, foul, even taboo material, ... it rescues a true humanism that need not hide its name.